YahooArchive/mojito/docs/dev_guide/intro/mojito_conventions.rst

 Overview
 ========

-This chapter is just an overview of the general conventions and practices when developing Mojito applications.
-Think of this chapter as a cheat sheet as a guideline and an easier way to find hard-to-remember details.
+This chapter is provides an overview of the general conventions and practices when developing Mojito applications.
+Think of this chapter as a guideline or a cheat sheet to help you remember Mojito-specific conventions.
 If you don't find the information that you're looking for here, see the chapter dedicated to the topic you're interested in, such as `Mojits <mojito_mojits.html>`_ or `Configuring Mojito <mojito_configuring.html>`_.